jclarke-arts/are-you-a-robot/README.md

-# Are you a robot?
+# Are You a Robot?

 A chatbot is a kind of software, written to facilitate or ‘simulate’ conversations between a computer program and a human-agent.
 A popular, flexible scripting language for producing this kind of software is ‘Rivescript’ which you will be using to write your chatbots.